anggdrew/precise-landing/README.md

 Specifics regarding the changes to each file can be found in the `script-changes.txt` file in `replaced-files` folder.

+If there are issues with building the images for flashing firmware, update some of the files with those in `firmware-updates`.

 Autonomous landing
 ==================